Hiccup246/james-watt-calling-card/README.md

 <br>

 # Description
+This project is a small framework agnostic web component with the following features:
+- A small styled card which when clicked opens a modal
+- A modal which dims the background and disables scrolling
-This project represents a small framework agnostic web component that provides a link back to the personal portfolio of James Watt.
-This allows any project to conveniently and consistently direct curious users back to his portfolio site.
+- A modal which provides a link to the personal portfolio of James Watt.

+This allows any project to conveniently, consistently and in an accessible manner direct curious users back to the James Watt portfolio site.
+The goal/purpose being to:
-The purpose of this project is to:
 - Improve SEO for the James Watt portfolio site by increasing the number of backlinks to it
 - To help establish a consistent brand for James Watt
 - To aid in my own understanding of web components and npm